lainio/err2/README.md

 - 0.6.1, `assert` package added, and new type helpers (current)
 - 0.7.0 filter functions for the cases where errors aren't real errors like io.EOF
+- 0.8.0 try.To() function with the help of the generics

 We will update both packages when Go2 generics are released.
 There is already a working version which uses Go generics.
 That has been shown that the switch will be prompt.
 We are also monitoring what will happen for the Go-native error handling and tune the library accordingly.